Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-It's not enough to just have a job.
-As Michael Gerber said: "The entrepreneur builds an enterprise; the technician builds a job".
-To really make a difference, we need to open ourselves to the possibility of creating something more.
-When we take the risk of stepping outside of our comfort zone and pursue our passion, we can build something that lasts.
+Words have the power to create or destroy relationships.
+As John Rampton said: "You can say anything to anyone, but how you say it will determine how they will react".
+Whether we are talking to friends, family or colleagues, it's important to be mindful of how we communicate and to choose our words wisely.

 <!-- </quote> -->